satackey/action-docker-layer-caching/README.md

     steps:
     - uses: actions/checkout@v2

-    # Avoid caching pull-only images.(docker pull is faster than caching.)
+    # Avoid caching pull-only images.(docker pull is faster than caching in most cases.)
     - run: docker-compose pull

     # Images created after this action is called are cached.